devjgm/papers/cpp_civil_time.md

 Practically speaking, any answer that is not what the programmer intended is the wrong answer.

-The Civil Time Library proposed here avoids this problem by making it impossible to ask such an ambiguous question.
-All civil time objects are aligned to a particular civil-field boundary (such as aligned to a year, month, day, hour, minute, or second), and arithmetic operates on the field to which the object is aligned.
+The Civil-Time Library proposed here avoids this problem by making it impossible to ask such an ambiguous question.
+All civil-time objects are aligned to a particular civil-field boundary (such as aligned to a year, month, day, hour, minute, or second), and arithmetic operates on the field to which the object is aligned.
 This means that in order to "add a month" the object must first be